 In August 2019, the Company, through its wholly-owned Chilean subsidiary, ATEX Valeriano, entered into an option agreement with SCMV to acquire up to a 100% interest in the 3,705-hectare Valeriano Project located in Region III, Chile.

-During the financial year ended September 30, 2023, the Company acquired a 49% interest in Valeriano Project, for a total consideration of US\$4.25 million, with a final payment made of US\$3.5 million on August 28, 2023 (50% via the issuance of Common Shares and 50% in cash approximately \$2,380,875).
+During the financial year ended September 30, 2023, the Company acquired a 49% interest in the Valeriano Project, for a total consideration of US\$4.25 million, with a final payment made of US\$3.5 million on August 28, 2023 (50% via the issuance of Common Shares and 50% in cash approximately \$2,380,875).

-In connection with earning its 49% interest in Valeriano Project, ATEX Valeriano and Valleno agreed to amend certain administrative and structural terms of the Option Agreement.
+In connection with earning its 49% interest in Valeriano Project, ATEX Valeriano and Valleno agreed to amend certain administrative and structural terms of the 2019 option agreement.
 Pursuant to the 2023 amendment, ATEX Valeriano is able to acquire a 100% interest in the Valeriano Project, subject to a 2.0% NSR being retained by SCMV, by paying US\$8.0 million by August 29, 2025 (50% of which may be paid via the issuance of Common Shares, at the optionor's discretion).

-Subsequent to the financial year ended September 30, 2024, acquired the remaining 51% interest in the Valeriano through an option exercise agreement dated December 19, 2024, between ATEX Valeriano and SCMV.
-The agreement amends and supports the Option Agreement.
-ATEX issued approximately 7.5 Common Shares to SCMV at a deemed price of C\$1.52 per share, fully satisfying the final US\$8 million payment due to the vendors.
-The issue price of Common Shares was based on the five-day volume weighted average price of the shares on the TSXV prior to closing and were subject to a customary four month hold under applicable Canadian securities law.
+On December 19, 2024 ATEX acquired the remaining 51% interest in the Valeriano Project pursuant to an option exercised dated the same date.
+ATEX issued approximately 7,529,628 Common Shares to SCMV at a deemed price of \$1.44 per share, fully satisfying the final US\$8 million payment due to the vendors.